simeon20/Sims-videoTube/README.md

 Basically, this is the 2017 dollar-store knockoff of VideoTube — slapped together in mostly JavaScript, because apparently that’s all I knew back then.

+I keep it around like an embarrassing high school yearbook photo… I just don’t have the heart to delete it.

 There are two methods for getting started with this repo.